gabrialprince/gabrialprince/README.md

 ---

 ### 💡 Currently Working On
-- An IoT-based health monitoring system using ESP32 & Raspberry Pi
+- An IoT-based health monitoring system using ESP32 & Ardiuno UNO
-- AI-powered video summarization with Whisper + CLIP models
+- AI-powered Personalized video summarization with LLM models

 ---